Particular/Workshop/faq.md

 This document contains various questions & answers for issues that might arise during the workshop.
 If the answer is not found, consult your trainer on-site.

-## Regular questions

-#### Prerequisites checker

-Before anything else, run the prerequisites checker.
-It verifies if you
+## How to get ready for the workshop

+If you are attending one of the workshop edition please be sure your machine is ready.

+### Get a copy of this repository

+Clone or download this repo locally on your machine.
+If you're downloading a zip copy of the repo please be sure the zip file is unblocked before decompressing it.
+In order to unblock the zip file:
+ * right click on the downloaded copy
+ * chose Property
+ * on the Property page tick the unblock checkbox
+ * press OK

+### Check your machine is correctly configured

+The cloned, or downloaded, copy of this repository contains an utility ([WorkshopPrerequisitesChecker](https://github.com/Particular/Workshop.Microservices/blob/master/WorkshopPrerequisitesChecker)) that will verify that your machine is configured to run the workshop exercises.

+Run the Prerequisites checker, by right clicking on the `WorkshopPrerequisitesChecker.exe` and chosing `Run as Administrator`.
+It will verify that you:

 - Have the proper .NET version installed
 - Have Visual Studio 2015 installed
 - Have write access to c:\temp\ folder
-- Have MSMQ installed
+- Have MSMQ installed, if not it will be installed and properly configured
-- Have MSDTC installed (Microsoft Distributed Transaction Coordinator)
+- Have MSDTC installed (Microsoft Distributed Transaction Coordinator), if not it will be installed and properly configured
-- Have NServiceBus Performance Counters installed
+- Have NServiceBus Performance Counters installed, if not it will be installed and properly configured

+### Nuget packages restore

+Exercises are composed by 9 different Visual Studio solutions, all the solutions stored on GitHub relies on the `Nuget package restore` to be run at the first build.
+Please verify with the workshop organizers if internet access is available at the venue.
+It is required to run the Nuget restore, otherwise be sure to run the `Nuget package restore` for each solution before attending the workshop.

+## Regular questions

 #### How can I empty the orders list or database?

-The solution uses Entity Framework migrations with a seed to insert two orders, so there will always be orders.
+Solution uses Entity Framework migrations with a seed to insert two orders, so there will always be orders.
 But if you want to start clean you can always remove the SqlLite datastore file from disk.

 **Solution** : Delete the file `c:\temp\divergent.sales.sqlite`

-## IT/Ops issues
+## Exercise 4 - IT/Ops known issues

 #### AutoFac not able to instantiate `ShipWithFedexCommandHandler`